 The Manager has determined that if the Trust was subject to a public risk ranking requirements, it would rank the Trust's investment risk as Medium.
 The Manager has identified the investment risk level of the Trust as an additional guide to help prospective investors decide whether an investment in the Trust is right for the investor.
-While the Public Portfolio LPs are not a public investment fund and is not subject to the requirements National Instrument 81-102 - Investment Funds, the Manager's determination of the investment risk rating for the Trust was partially guided by the Investment Risk Classification Methodology in Appendix F of National Instrument 81-102 - Investment Funds which is applicable to public mutual funds.
+While the Public Portfolio LP is not a public investment fund and is not subject to the requirements National Instrument 81-102 - Investment Funds, the Manager's determination of the investment risk rating for the Trust was partially guided by the Investment Risk Classification Methodology in Appendix F of National Instrument 81-102 - Investment Funds which is applicable to public mutual funds.
 The instrument employs historical volatility of a fund as measured by the standard deviation of its performance as a measurement of risk.
 The use of standard deviation as a measurement tool allows for a reliable and consistent quantitative comparison of a fund's relative volatility and related risk.
 Standard deviation is widely used to measure volatility of return.
 A fund's risk is measured using a rolling ten year standard deviation of monthly returns.
 The standard deviation represents, generally, the level of volatility in returns that a fund has historically experienced over the measurement period.

 For funds which have a historical performance of less than ten years, an appropriate reference index is used to estimate the expected volatility and therefore risk level of the fund for the remaining period.
-The Trust's reference index is a blended index of the MSCI Global Quarterly Private Infrastructure Index (unfrozen) in Canadian dollar terms, MSCI Global Quarterly Property Fund Index (Unfrozen) in Canadian dollar terms, MSCI Global Quarterly Property Fund Index (Unfrozen) in Canadian dollar terms, FTSE EPRA/NAREIT Developed Total Return Index (CAD), and the S&P Global Infrastructure Index (CAD).
+The Trust's reference index is Burgiss Global Exapansion Capital Funds Index in Canadian dollar terms.
 However, you should be aware that other types of risk, both measurable and non-measurable, may exist.
 Additionally, just as historical performance may not be indicative of future returns, the Trust's and the Trust's benchmark's historical volatility may not be indicative of its future volatility.